pomdtr/smallweb/docs/src/localhost/localhost.md

 brew install dnsmasq

 # Write dnsmasq configuration
-echo "address=/.localhost/127.0.0.1" > /opt/homebrew/etc/dnsmasq.conf
+echo "address=/.localhost/127.0.0.1" >> /opt/homebrew/etc/dnsmasq.conf

 # Run dnsmasq in the background
 sudo brew services start dnsmasq

-# Indicates to use dnsmasq for .localhost domains
+# Indicates to the system to use dnsmasq for .localhost domains
 sudo mkdir -p /etc/resolver
 cat <<EOF | sudo tee -a /etc/resolver/localhost nameserver 127.0.0.1
 EOF
 ```

+## Testing the local setup

+If everything went well, you should be able to access `https://example.localhost` in your browser, and see the message `Smallweb is running`.